Battle of Megiddo (1918): Capture of Damascus

 Allenby now ordered his cavalry to cross the Jordan, to capture Daraa and Damascus.
 Meanwhile, the 3rd (Lahore) Division advanced north along the coast towards Beirut and the 7th (Meerut) Division advanced on Baalbek in the Beqaa Valley, where the rearmost Ottoman depots and reinforcement camps were situated.

 On 27 September, the 4th Mounted Division moved to Daraa, which had already been abandoned to Arab forces, and then advanced north on Damascus in company with them.
 The retreating Ottomans committed several atrocities against hostile Arab villages; in return, the Arab forces took no prisoners.
 Almost an entire Ottoman brigade (along with some German and Austrians) was massacred near the village of Tafas on 27 September, with the commander Jemal Pasha narrowly escaping.

 General Barrow met Sharif Faizal's Arab army in Tafa.
-Barrow asked them to take the right flank in the attack on Damascus which suited the Arab force well, for there, along the Hejaz railway line, another Arab force was advancing northwards under Sharif Nacir of Mecca and hangin on to the main Turkish retreat, reducing its numbers by contious attack day and night.
+Barrow asked them to take the right flank in the attack on Damascus which suited the Arab force well, for there, along the Hejaz railway line, another Arab force was advancing northwards under Sharif Nacir of Mecca and hanging on to the main Turkish retreat, reducing its numbers by continuous attack day and night.

 The Arabs repeated the performance the next day, losing a few hundred casualties while wiping out nearly 5,000 Turks in these two battles.

 The 5th Mounted and Australian Mounted Divisions advanced directly across the Golan Heights towards Damascus.
 They fought actions at Benat Yakup, Kuneitra, Sasa and Katana, before they reached and closed the north and north-west exits from Damascus on 29 September.
 Arab and British imperial forces surrounded Damascus and, faced with this superior force, the remaining Ottoman and German troops surrendered very quickly.
 On 30 September, the Australians intercepted the garrison of Damascus as they tried to retreat through the Barada gorge.
 Damascus was captured the next day, with the Allies capturing 20,000 prisoners.
 Jemal Pasha fled, having failed to inspire last-ditch resistance.

 Overall, the campaign to the fall of Damascus resulted in the surrender of 75,000 Ottoman soldiers.